slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Abraham Lincoln
 > *"We don't judge people when we feel good about ourselves."
 -- Brené Brown*
+> *"I'm suspicious of people who don't like dogs, but I trust a dog when it doesn't liek a person."
+-- Bill Murray*
 -->

 > *"Judge a man by his questions, not by his answers."